 |9:45 am - 10:00 am||Break|

 |10:00 am - 10:15 am||Remarks by William Goriwondo, Dean: Faculty of Engineering, National University of Science and Technology (NUST), Zimbabwe|

 This panel will focus on how authentic partnerships lead to the co-production of scientific knowledge and technological innovation.
 The conversation will turn on the reciprocal relationship that is required between US and African innovators if we are to solve not only Africa’s problems, but our own.

 Moderator: Rob Krueger, WPI

-Panelists: HE Dr. Barfuor Adjei-Barwuah, Ghana's Ambassador to the US; William Goriwondo, National University of Science and Technology; Joelle Hanley, WPI Biomedical Engineering Student; Jermoh Kamara, WPI and HVK Childrens Foundation; Fred McBagonluri, Academic City College, Ghana; Terence McGoldrick, Providence College and The Global Sustainable Aid Project; Solomon Mensah, WPI Post-Doc, BME-InSTeD; and Meron Tadesse, WPI MS student Science and Technology for Innovation in Global Development
+Panelists: HE Dr. Barfuor Adjei-Barwuah, Ghana's Ambassador to the US; William Goriwondo, National University of Science and Technology, Zimbabwe; Joelle Hanley, WPI Biomedical Engineering Student; Jermoh Kamara, Instructor, WPI; Founder, HVK Children’s Foundation; Fred McBagonluri, Academic City College, Ghana; Terence McGoldrick, Providence College and The Global Sustainable Aid Project; Solomon Mensah, WPI Post-Doc, BME-InSTeD; and Meron Tadesse, WPI MS student Science and Technology for Innovation in Global Development

 |11:15 am - 11:30 am||Wrap Up and Q&A, Rob Krueger|